 TIPA applies to a person that conducts business in Tennessee or produces products or services targeted at the state’s residents (“consumers”) and that, during a calendar year, either:

-- Controls or processes personal data of at least 25,000 consumers and derives 50% or more of its gross revenue from the sale of personal data.
+- (a) Controls or processes the personal information of at least 25,000 consumers and derives 50% or more of its gross revenue from the sale of personal information; or

-Like most other state privacy laws, TIPA exempts employee and B2B data, nonprofits, and data and entities covered by various federal privacy laws such as HIPAA and GLBA.
+Like most other state privacy laws, TIPA exempts employee and B2B data (individuals acting in an employment or commercial context are not “consumers”), nonprofits, and data and entities covered by various federal privacy laws such as HIPAA and GLBA.